 These are much easier to use and have better corrections in the corset than those reported for the Milwaukee corset.

-In Germany, a standard treatment for Scheuermann’s disease and lumbar kyphosis is the Schroth method, a physical therapy system for scoliosis and related spinal deformities.
+Germany’s standard treatment for Scheuermann’s disease and lumbar kyphosis is the Schroth method, a physical therapy system for scoliosis and related spinal deformities.

 Surgery can help correct the excessive spinal curvature that some people experience due to kyphosis.